aswin0603/exno2/README.md

-# EXNO2DS
+# Ex.
+No. 02 - Exploratory Data Analysis

 # AIM:
 To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
   The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.